 Vienna, the capital city of Austria has a lot of history, music and a great cafe culture.
-If you are travelling with kids like us – be it toddlers or teenagers, don’t miss out on the museums – they have a variety of museums in Wein (Vienna in German).
+If you are traveling with kids like us – be it toddlers or teenagers, don’t miss out on the museums – they have a variety of museums in Wein (Vienna in German).
 See our 3 day itinerary where we saw a little bit of everything.
 Exploring this culturally rich city, getting lost in mazes at palaces, listening to Mozart at the Golden Hall, admiring Klimt and eating all the Sacher Torte and Apple Strudel you can manage – here are the top things to do in Vienna with kids.

 What is in this Post

 I have seen on- day itinerary for Vienna, I’m not sure how they managed it, there is soooo much to do and see here.
 My advice is to plan for at least 3 full days, really 3 nights in Vienna for your trip.
 It’s known as a City of Music due to the many famous musicians and composers like Strauss, Beethoven, Schubert, Mozart and Brahms lived here.
 You must make it to at least one musical performance and a few museums if anything else!

 Day 1 – Visit the Historic Center including the Vienna’s imperial Palace, Albertina museum and the play at Prater Amusement Park in the evening

 Day 2 – See Lipizzaner horse show at the Spanish riding school, explore the Ringstrasse starting at St Stephen’s Cathedral, see works of Klimt at Belvedere Palace.
 Catch a classical concert in the evening

 Day 3 – Stop at Naschmarkt, spend the day at the Schönbrunn Palace, kids can play dressup, visit the zoo or play hike and seek at the maze.

 Top Things to do in Vienna with kids